-If you are behind in child support and your state child support enforcement office collects your payments from you, the IRS will take your tax refund to cover the arrears (often called a tax refund seizure).
+If your state child support enforcement office has reported your overdue child support to the Treasury Department, the IRS will take your tax refund to cover the arrears (often called a tax refund seizure).
 The IRS will then give the money to the appropriate child support agency.

-The Financial Management Service, a division of the Department of Treasury, sends you notification of the proposed seizure before it happens.
-Take this opportunity to address the proposed offset to decide on a course of action—you might be able to minimize the effect of the seizure on your finances.
+The Financial Management Service division of Treasury Department will send you a notice of a proposed tax refund seizure before it happens.
+Take this opportunity to address the proposed tax refund offset to decide on a course of action—you might be able to minimize the effect of the seizure on your finances.

 If you receive an IRS notice of tax refund seizure to cover child support arrears, here are some options: